 Deleting a plugin

-If you click on the dropdown of the Save button, you get the option "Delete".
-Choosing this option will delete the current plugin.
+If you click on the dropdown menu of the Save button, you see the option "Delete".
+Choosing this option deletes the selected plugin from your tenant.

 Plugins can have the following types of related items:

 - Profile properties: The profile properties that are defined by this plugin.

 - Dialogues: Shows the dialogues and variants that are based on this plugin.

 - Dashboards: The dashboards where insights based on this plugin appear.

 - Listeners: Shows the listeners that are based on this plugin.